codedstructure/svgdx/README.md

 >
 > In particular, the input format is **not stable** at this point.
 Check the [CHANGELOG](CHANGELOG.md) for info.

+## Online Editor

+**[svgdx.net](https://svgdx.net)** hosts a WASM-based svgdx playground, where you can explore svgdx without installing anything.

+Note documents are entirely stored in your local browser using the localStorage API.
+The editor is currently updated from the `main` branch of this repository, so be aware that breaking changes may affect your diagrams.

 ## Installation

 For now installation requires a working Rust toolchain, e.g. installed from [rustup.rs](https://rustup.rs).